-Following closely on the heels of the launch of Microsoft Windows Phone 8 we have now launched our new WP8 weather app designed to make the most of this phones unique functionality.
+We launched our new WP8 weather app closely behind the launch of the Microsoft Windows Phone 8, the app is designed to make the most of this phones unique functionality.

-The new Met Office weather app is the latest addition to our range of products for smart phone users and provides easy access to the latest weather forecasts and warnings wherever you are, 24 hours a day.Since it's launch in the last two weeks it has garnered some very positive reviews with Windows Phone Central saying:
+The new Met Office Windows Phone 8 app is the latest addition to our range of products for smart phone users and provides easy access to the latest weather forecasts and warnings wherever you are, 24 hours a day.Since it's launch it has garnered some very positive reviews with Windows Phone Central saying:

 "We're always pleased to see official apps hit the platform but even more so when those apps are truly useful. ... this [app] stands out for a few reasons.
 The Met Office is the UK's National Weather Service and is therefore the trusted supplier of weather information to everyone from the military or the man on the street".

 "The standout feature of the Met Office app is the quality of the data on offer.... it's hard to think of another weather app, for Windows Phone, that provides this amount of detail for those in the UK. ...Given that the Met Office app is a free download, we would strongly recommend that anyone living in the UK download it...
 There's a good chance that you'll make your friends living outside the UK rather jealous!"

 The Met Office Windows Phone 8 weather app is available free of charge from the Windows Phone 8 app store.